Ankit-githb/Project-4/README.md

 This project might be challenging so I would recommend you seek feedback from your peers and be active on the discord channel to help each other out and build this.

-Hint:
+Steps taken
-1. Load all three datasets
+1. Loaded all three datasets
-2. Data preprocessing on each dataset
+2. Performed data preprocessing on each dataset
-3. Use the Pandas dataset merge method (DataFrame.merge) to combine the 3 datasets
+3. Used the Pandas dataset merge method (DataFrame.merge) to combine the 3 datasets
-4. Create a list of continents with their counties and then use if else to create a new column for each continent.
+4. Created a list of continents with their counties and then use if else to create a new column for each continent.
-I have uploaded one more dataset `Metadata_Country` In this dataset you will find the column Region along with the Country code.
-You don’t have to do the manual work to identify the Region.